kasselTrankos/riego-socket/README.md

 ![travis](https://travis-ci.org/kasselTrankos/riego-socket.svg?branch=master)
 ## The soket riego's leg

+You can made a irrigation calling 'made riego' or 'irrigate' socket.

 Using Fantasy land to create the algebraic interfaz of Irrigation.
 Irrigation uses the sigly linked list.